CodedBinary/BlackboardScraper/README.md

 For more details, see the documentation in the code.

 # Todo
+- Add support for blacklisting entire folders or filetypes.
 - Introduce options for file naming for the user.
 In particular, blackboard vs url names, depending on file type, item type, folder location etc.
-- Add support for blacklisting entire folders or filetypes.
-- Add support for naming `file` downloads uniquely
-- Enter echo names and times into the dict
-- Fix file naming system replacing items under the same name
-- File extensions